 - Trumpet: Perform one or two solo movements or etudes that demonstrate your current and highest level of technical and musical development.
 Multiple tonguing and scales to demonstrate range may also be requested at the audition.

 - Horn: Prepare a brief work or movement from the standard repertoire, as well as a contrasting solo or etude, demonstrating both lyrical and technical playing.
 You may be invited to demonstrate other techniques, such as multiple tonguing and lip trills.

 - Trombone: Prepare a representative solo demonstrating both lyrical and technical playing or two etudes of contrasting style.
 Trombonists may also be asked to demonstrate multiple tonguing (both double and triple), as well as one or two scales to demonstrate both high and low range.

 - Percussion: Prepare two pieces.
-One on snare drum and the other on timpani or a mallet-keyboard instrument.
+One should be on snare drum and the other on timpani or a mallet-keyboard instrument.

-- Strings: Prepare two works that best represent technical and musical abilities.
-A first movement from a major concerto and a contrasting work, such as a movement of a J.S.
+- Strings: Prepare two works that best represent your technical and musical abilities: a first movement from a major concerto and a contrasting work, such as a movement of a J.S.
 Bach Solo Sonata-Suite or two stylistically contrasting works from the major solo repertoire.
 Memorization is highly recommended.

 - Guitar: Only the jazz studies major is available for guitar.
 See the Jazz Audition requirements below.

 If you have a strong background in jazz, you may audition separately with the jazz area faculty for jazz admission and scholarship consideration.
-The jazz audition will be in addition to the studio audition.
+Your jazz audition will be in addition to a studio audition.
 An accompanist will be provided, if necessary.
-If electing to do a jazz audition, you should be prepared to play or sing:
+If electing to perform a jazz audition, you should be prepared to play or sing: